Playing AI Dungeon

 Allows you to directly edit previous inputs and outputs.
 Click an entry in the story-text itself to edit that entry directly, within the text.
 Just edit the text, and when youâre done, you can commit your edits by clicking on empty space.

 This can be your most powerful tool when writing coherent stories, as correcting details and grammar is important to preventing the AI from repeating mistakes.
-If the AIâs response is mostly coherent, but a few things donât make sense (like wrong names, irrelevant information, other nonsense), edit those mistakes out yourself, and that will help the AI get it right next time.
+If the AIâs response is for the most part coherent but a few things donât make sense (like wrong names, irrelevant information, other nonsense), edit those mistakes out yourself and that will help the AI get it right next time.

 Retry